ralfyang/Zinst/README.md

   - File copy to remote: You can send a file(s) to seperated hosts(mcp = Multi CoPier) mcp		[local-files]		[Destination DIR]		*Host requires
+  - ssh-key copy to remote: You can send a ssh-key file to seperated hosts keydeploy								*Host requires
 ------------------------------------------------------------------------------------------------------
  + For Package